boxmunis/projecteuler/README.md

 projecteuler
 ============

-Just fooling around with Go and project euler
+Just fooling around with Go and project Euler